 The enrollment rate of male Blacks into college has been significantly increasing.
 Much of the literature has a focus on the growing trends and a proposal of various measures that can be used to rectify the situation of low Black male college enrollment.
 In Texas, the problem is higher as only about 41% begin a college program with only 7.7% completing the course enrolled (Saenz & Ponjuan, 2016).
 Various researches suggest a need for a multi-sector approach to promoting the enrolment of male blacks who have reached the transitional age (Dukakis et al., 2014, Harper & Harris III, 2012, Williams & Flores-Ragade, 2010).

 With African Americans only representing about 11% of the Texas population, they are highly underrepresented in research (Wallace & Robertson, 2019).
 Some suggestions hint at increasing suburban and urban migration of the community has negative effects on males transitioning to college (Wallace & Robertson, 2019).
-Another suggestion is the media portrayals of the black community have a psychological impact on the enrolment of making blacks to college (Harvey, 2019).
+Another suggestion is the media portrayals of the black community have a psychological impact on the enrolment of blacks to college (Harvey, 2019).
 The research topics highlight the vast discrepancies in the enrolment and point at possible reasons.
 However, a well-defined problem is a half-solved problem.
 As such, there is a need to have conclusive research on the male black community members in South Texas to determine the major reasons behind the trend.

 Historically, the enrollment of male black African Americans was higher than that of women.
 However, in the 1990s, the trend reversed with an increase in the number of women enrolled increasing at an exponential rate (Tolani, 2019).
 Numerous theories have been forwarded to explain this discrepancy.
 For instance, 65% of the gap has been attributed to a higher performance level by black females as compared to men (Tolani, 2019).
 Another important theory that has been forwarded is the increasing enforcement of drug laws and other differential laws that have profoundly affected the African American Black men as compared to the women community (Tolani, 2019).